Darrell Waltrip: Final years of racing: 1998–2000

 At the 1998 Brickyard 400, Beverly returned Waltrip's former team, now as the No. 35 Tyler Jet Motorsports Chevrolet Monte Carlo with Tabasco sponsorship with Waltrip driving.
 A sponsorship conflict with Tabasco would switch the team to the Pontiac Grand Prix.
 Waltrip resigned at the end of the season, citing performance issues.
 After a brief flirtation with retirement, Waltrip signed to drive the No. 66 Big K Ford Taurus for Haas-Carter Motorsports, with teammate Jimmy Spencer.
 Waltrip failed to qualify seven times during that season with a new qualifying rule for the Past Champion's Provisional.
 On August 5, 1999, Waltrip announced during the practice session for the Brickyard 400 that he would retire from NASCAR at the end of the 2000 season following a farewell tour.

 During his retirement year of 2000, Waltrip's best run came at the Brickyard 400, where he qualified on the outside pole and finished eleventh.
+For the Coca-Cola 600, Waltrip bought a ride from Carl Long and Mansion Motorsports.
 His final race came on November 20, 2000, in the NAPA 500, at Atlanta Motor Speedway, where he posted a 34th-place finish in the Haas-Carter Motorsports owned No. 66 Route 66 Big K Ford Taurus.
 He finished 36th in points that season and failed to qualify six times.